The 2020 Bloomberg Arts Internship

 Applications for 2021 will become available in January.

 If you have any questions about the 2021 Bloomberg Arts Internship, please contact Tom Bonner at email@example.com

 Learn more about the Bloomberg Arts Internship...

 This is Philadelphia's Bloomberg Arts Internship.
-It’s a one-of-a-kind eight-week summer internship for rising high school seniors (graduating spring 2021) attending a Philadelphia public school or public charter.
+It’s a one-of-a-kind eight-week summer internship for rising high school seniors) attending a Philadelphia public school or public charter.
 Spend your summer with Bloomberg to build your resume, prepare for your college application process, and be fully immersed in the city's amazing arts and culture scene.
 Every year, the Cultural Alliance partners with more than two dozen organizations across Philadelphia to provide paid internship experiences.
-Some of our past worksite partners have included the Pennsylvania Academy of the Fine Arts, the Academy of Natural Sciences, the Arden Theatre Company, the National Museum of American Jewish History, and many, many more.
+Some of our past worksite partners have included the Pennsylvania Academy of the Fine Arts, the Academy of Natural Sciences, the Arden Theatre Company, the Penn Museum, and many, many more.

 This is an amazing opportunity to develop vital professional skills, explore Philadelphia’s rich arts and culture community and develop the perfect college application.

 There’s more to arts and culture in Philadelphia than you know.
 Bloomberg Arts Interns get behind-the-scenes access to the inner workings of many of the city’s most iconic cultural institutions and participate in vital conversations about what makes the sector tick.
 A Bloomberg Arts Internship is more than a summer job, it’s a window into a whole world of professional opportunities.